shahariaazam/PHP-Programmer-Community/_posts/2013-01-06-which-resource-are-considered-dangerous-or-outdated-and-must-not-be-consulted-or-recommended.md

 isChild: true
 ---

-## Which resources are considered dangerous or outdated and MUST NOT be consulted or recommended.
+## Which resources are considered dangerous or outdated and MUST NOT be consulted or recommended. {outdated_resource}

 * w3schools.com explanation w3fools.com
 * http://thephpbasics.com/